- The cost of teeth whitening starts from $25 for over-the-counter products. Professional teeth whitening can cost up to $1,300 for both arches.

 Use Authority Dental to book inexpensive local dentists, or sign up for a dental discount plan and save big on all dental procedures, including whitening.

-The cost of teeth whitening near you range from $25 (for OTC products) up to $1,300 (when having both arches done professionally).
+The cost of teeth whitening near you ranges from $25 (for OTC products like a teeth whitening toothpaste or strips) up to $1,300 (when having both arches done professionally).

 The whitening process to remove stains from teeth will temporarily brighten them and remove staining, no matter how stained teeth are.
 The external whitening method is used in simple cases.
 If your situation is more severe (dead tooth or RCT discoloring) you might need internal bleaching or even veneers or crowns performed by a dentist.